Eli White Player Props: Braves vs. Padres

 - White hit .200 with two doubles, three home runs and 11 walks.

-- White drove in a run in 12.8% of his 47 games last year, with two or more RBIs in 6.4% of those contests (three).
-He drove in three or more runs in one game.

-- He crossed home plate safely in 14 of 47 games last year (29.8%), including scoring multiple runs twice.
+- In 14 of 47 games last season (29.8%), he crossed the plate, including two games with multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.